jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 1. Be sure to [Add the Application Users](#add-the-application-users) as described above.
 2. Follow the steps above to [Configure the JBoss EAP Server](#configure-the-jboss-eap-server).
 Stop the server at the end of that step.
 3. To deploy the application to the JBoss EAP server, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Run on Server`.
-4. To access the application, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Maven Build`.
+4. To access the application, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Java Application`.
-5. Enter "ejb-security-interceptors" for the `Name`, enter "exec:exec" for the `Goals:`, and click `Run`.
+5. Choose "RemoteClient - org.jboss.as.quickstarts.ejb_security_interceptors" and click `OK`.
 6. Review the output in the console window.
 7. Be sure to [Remove the Security Domain Configuration](#remove-the-security-domain-configuration) when you have completed testing this quickstart.